Home Top Vancouver Attractions North Vancouver’s Capilano Suspension Bridge Tourist Attraction Canyon Frights at Capilano Bridge at Halloween in 2023

 Canyon Frights is a fun twist on the normal Capilano Suspension Bridge experience.
 Expect to see a few carved pumpkins, spooky displays and other Halloween decorations throughout the attraction.
 There are also sometimes games with prizes for kids to win.
 At the event guests are encouraged to wear family-friendly costumes if they want.

-When and Where in 2023
+When and Where

-The dates for 2023’s Canyon Frights are from October 13th to 31st, 2023.
+Canyon Frights ran from October 13th to 31st in 2023.
+The dates will likekly be similar when the event returns for Halloween in 2024.
 The attraction runs daily and opens at 10:00 am and closes at 8:00 pm.

 Capilano Suspension Bridge is located in North Vancouver at 3735 Capilano Road.
 It’s about three kilometres from Capilano Bridge and 3.5 kilometres from the base of Grouse Mountain.